verdi327/current_weather_gem/README.md

 # Weather

 A dead freakin' simple weather gem.
-No frills or side of guac included.
+It's bare boned, no frills.
 Use this gem to get the following information:
 * Condition (i.e. 'partly cloudy')
 * Temperature (Fahrenheit only - c'mon this is the USA we don't do the whole metric system thing)
 * Humidity (percentage)